HewlettPackard/green-dcc/README.md

   https://doi.org/10.1109/TCC.2018.2834376
   → Models energy transitions and sleep states using coarse time intervals to minimize server wake/sleep cycles.

-In short, a 15-minute timestep is not only realistic—it’s also **recommended** when simulating complex physical systems like cooling and power in large-scale data centers like the ones we model here.
+In short, a 15-minute timestep is not only realistic but it’s also **recommended** when simulating complex physical systems like cooling and power in large-scale data centers like the ones we model here.

 ---